idaholab/virtual_test_bed/doc/content/msr/msre/msre_multiphysics_core_model.md

        id=MSRE_pgh_mesh_blocks
        caption=Subdomain (left) and mesh (right) of the multiphysics model.

-## Computational Model Descriptions

-The Griffin and Pronghorn input file adopts a block structured syntax.
-This section covers the important blocks in the input files.

 ## Neutronics Model

  Here Griffin is the main app detailed in the neutronics input file listed below which calls the sub app Pronghorn which is detailed in the thermal hydraulics section that is discussed later.